zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	= \big\vert J(\bm{m}, \bm{r}) \big\vert d\Omega(\bm{r}).
 $$

 Intuitively, the Jacobian is just a ratio of two differential solid angles, each corresponding to a projected differential area.
 Unfortunately, making this statement more precise requires background in vector analysis.
-For the reader who wishes to understand the derivation (and not just apply the results), we provide a brief introduction below.
+For the reader who wishes to understand the derivation (and not just apply the results), we provide a brief introduction to the properties of differential solid angles the Appendix.

+---

+### Geometric Properties of Differential Solid Angles (to be moved to the Appendix)

 Suppose we are able to parameterize the surface using two coordinates (e.g. the Cartesian or the spherical coordinates):